yadavta/VideoNet/trimming/README.md

 ## Data Analysis

+### Workflow

+1. Check clips that all annotators disagreed on (i.e., with rating '-1') and manually assign them a rating.
+2. Ensure that there are no clips that have 0 well-trimmed clips.
+3. Set the `load` field of `Actions`.

+### Useful Commands

 To check for clips that the annotators all disagreed on:
 ```sql
 SELECT c.id, a.name AS action_name, c.exact_url, c.cushion_url FROM Clips c JOIN Actions a ON c.action_id = a.id WHERE c.rating='-1';